-Belongs to: chats
+Belongs to: thrushes and chats

 Nightingale Luscinia megarhynchos